-Richard McLean, “Homoerotic Phones”, Drawing in Graphite
+Richard McLean, “Homoerotic Phones”, Date Unknown, Graphite on Paper

 Richard McLean was an American painter and leading member of the Photorealist movement.
 Best known for his equestrian paintings, his intensely detailed and lifelike depictions of horses and their riders established him as a unique voice within the movement.